Visiting La Fortuna

 Arenal Kioro Suites & Spa

 Arenal Kioro Suites & Spa has a priceless vantage point at the base of Arenal.
-This family-friendly hotel offers 53 spacious rooms equipped with hydromassage tubs, floor-to-ceiling windows, and balconies with views of the lush surroundings and some with the volcano itself.
+This family-friendly hotel offers 53 spacious rooms equipped with hydromassage tubs, floor-to-ceiling windows, and balconies with views of the lush surroundings (and some with the volcano itself).
 Though aspects of the decor can feel a touch dated, cleanliness and the resort grounds make up for it.
-Spread across 27 acres of land, and surrounded by two streams (La Palma and Kioro) flowing from Arenal Volcano National Park, the setting exudes peace and tranquility.
+Spread across 27 acres of land and surrounded by two streams (La Palma and Kioro) flowing from Arenal Volcano National Park, the setting exudes peace and tranquility.

 Tabacón Thermal Resort & Spa

-In addition, the resort's main sunbathing and swimming area features five pools, a swim-up bar.
+In addition, the resort's main sunbathing and swimming area features a pool and swim-up bar.
 Meanwhile, spa treatments take place in bungalows offering the sight and sound of local flora and fauna.
 The hotel is the ultimate soothing escape when you return from waterfall rappelling, hiking, or rafting activities.
 Learn more

 The Springs Resort & Spa at Arenal

-Additional amenities include horse stables, a wildlife sanctuary with 22 different kinds of animals, and several rainforest trails that lead to hot springs and waterfalls.
+Additional amenities include horse stables, a wildlife sanctuary with 22 types of animals, and several rainforest trails that lead to hot springs and waterfalls.
 The spa offers a range of massage and beauty treatments, including a floating water massage and body wraps using therapeutic volcanic clay, as well as a steam room and sauna.